tfius/scaffold-eth/README.md

 ## Privacy
 Sending unencrypted data is supported and occours when:
 - if either sender or receiver is not a registered
-- Sender's Smail Wallet can not be retrieved or is not decrypted
+- Sender's Datafund Wallet can not be retrieved or is not decrypted
 - Receiver public key can not be retrieved
 You can read and send unencrypted messages if you are connected and not bonded.